MUSIC

 Please refer to this website throughout the school year for updated information about events & performances.
 Refer to the calendar tab on this website to see the full year's schedule.

-NOV 15 Western Region HS Auditions
+JAN 16-17 Western Region HS Festival

 7:00pm, BMS